Sue Lee Loy

 Susan Lokelani Keohokapu-Lee Loy is an American politician serving as a member of the Hawaii House of Representatives for the 2nd district since 2024.
 A Democrat, she previously served on the Hawaii County Council from 2016 to 2024.

 Early life and education

 Lee Loy was born on Oahu to David Keohokapu, a longshoreman, and Patricia, a nurse, and the family moved to the Big Island in 1974.
 Raised in Hilo, Lee Loy attended Waiakea High School, Hawai‘i Community College, and the University of Hawai‘i at Hilo.

 Hawaii House of Representatives

 She moved into a rented home in the district shortly before announcing her campaign, prompting residency concerns.
-An objection was filed to the Hawaii Office of Elections by six petitioners, including three former sister-in-laws, claiming Lee Loy still lived in the home she shared with ex-husband Ian Lee Loy.
+An objection was filed to the Hawaii Office of Elections by six petitioners, including three former sisters-in-law, claiming Lee Loy still lived in the home she shared with ex-husband Ian Lee Loy.
 State Elections Officer Scott Nago ruled that Lee Loy was in compliance with residency laws.